fluxcd/website/content/en/legacy/flux/guides/use-private-git-host.md

+---
+type: docs
-# Using a private Git host
+title: Using a private Git host
+weight: 30
+---

 If you're using your own git host -- e.g., your own installation of gitlab, or bitbucket server -- you will need to add its host key to